 - responding to changing government guidelines and local restrictions

 Occupational health provisions will vary between organisations.
-Your occupational health provider should review capacity as we move through the pandemic, identify leads, review and develop processes, and work closely with workforce leads where issues arise.
+Your occupational health provider should review capacity, identify leads, review and develop processes, and work closely with workforce leads where issues arise.

 Buying additional occupational health (OH) and employee assistance programme (EAP) capacity

 NHS England and NHS Improvement have appointed 30 SEQOHS-accredited OH and EAP service provider organisations to a framework.
 This dynamic purchasing systems (DPS) framework will enable employers to buy-in additional services on an ad hoc basis to supplement in-house teams.

 The following services are available on the DPS framework:

 - health clearance for returning NHS workers and volunteers